dmitryvm1/mini-gl-ui/examples/README.md

 1. **Button Interaction**: Click the button to see console output
 2. **Checkbox Toggle**: Click the checkbox to toggle its state
 3. **TextBox Focus**: Click the textbox to focus it, then type keys (a-e, space, backspace)
-4. **Panel Dragging**: Click and drag the panel's title bar to move it around
+4. **Panel Dragging & Collapse**: Click and drag the panel's title bar to move it or tap the +/- icon to collapse/expand its contents
 5. **Visual Feedback**: Hover effects on buttons, focus states on textboxes

 ### Controls